Your money-making expert. Financial journalist, TV and radio personality.

 Yet the 2008 financial crisis changed everything.
 The global economy was in turmoil, and Bank of England responded by wielding the axe to its base rate.
 Between February 2008 and August 2009, the base rate was chopped from 5.25% to just 0.25%.

 For the following 14 years, interest rates remained under 1%.
 Yet, the tide is now turning…

 Interest rates are rising, and rising fast.
-2022 has therefore been a big wake up call for those with big debts.
-In November 2021, the base rate sat at an all-time low of 0.01%.
-It’s now 3%.
+2022 was a big wake up call for those with big debts.
+In December 2021, the base rate sat at 0.25%.
+A year later it was 3.5%.